apache/activemq-artemis/docs/user-manual/en/queue-attributes.md

 the address `match` (remember, a JMS queue is just a core queue which has the same address and queue name) or a JMS consumer tries to connect to a queue whose name fits the address `match`.
 Queues which are auto-created are durable, non-temporary, and non-transient.
 Default is `true`.
+This is _DEPRECATED_.
+See `auto-create-queues`.

 `auto-delete-jms-queues`.
 Whether or not the broker should automatically delete auto-created JMS queues when they have both 0 consumers and 0 messages.
 Default is `true`.
+This is _DEPRECATED_.
+See `auto-delete-queues`.

 `auto-create-jms-topics`.
 Whether or not the broker should automatically create a JMS topic when a JMS message is sent to a topic whose name fits the address `match` (remember, a JMS topic is just a core address which has one or more core queues mapped to it) or a JMS consumer tries to subscribe to a topic whose name fits the address `match`.
 Default is `true`.
+This is _DEPRECATED_.
+See `auto-create-addresses`.

 `auto-delete-jms-topics`.
 Whether or not the broker should automatically delete auto-created JMS topics once the last subscription on the topic has been closed.
+Default is `true`.
+This is _DEPRECATED_.
+See `auto-delete-addresses`.

+`auto-create-queues`.
+Whether or not the broker should automatically create a queue when a message is sent or a consumer tries to connect to a queue whose name fits the address `match`.
+Queues which are auto-created are durable, non-temporary, and non-transient.
+Default is `true`.

+`auto-delete-queues`.
+Whether or not the broker should automatically delete auto-created queues when they have both 0 consumers and 0 messages.
+Default is `true`.

+`auto-create-addresses`.
+Whether or not the broker should automatically create an address when a message is sent to or a consumer tries to consume from a queue which is mapped to an address whose name fits the address `match`.
+Default is `true`.

+`auto-delete-addresses`.
+Whether or not the broker should automatically delete auto-created addresses once the address no longer has any queues.
 Default is `true`.